How to safely do bed sharing/co sleeping with newborn

 If I practice bed sharing safely will my baby ever learn to sleep in her own crib?

 What are your experiences and struggles with bed sharing?
 How did you solve it?
-Leave a reply I would love to read all about it!
+Leave a reply—I’d love to hear all about it!